31 Pros and Cons of Living in Lucca, Italy

-Discover Life in Lucca: Pros & Cons of Living in the Walled City of Tuscany
+Explore Life in Lucca: Pros & Cons of Living Inside the Walls

-Lucca is a small Tuscan city where daily life revolves around the walls, the limited-traffic center (ZTL), and a routine that’s easy to do on foot if you live inside or near the old town.
+Lucca is a small Tuscan city where daily life revolves around the walls, the limited-traffic center, and a routine that is easy to do on foot if you live inside or near the old town.
 In summer, heat and humidity matter more than people expect, especially in older apartments without air conditioning.

-We spent the second half of March in Lucca and got a feel for what’s easy day to day and what takes planning.
-Below are the pros and cons of living in Lucca, with a focus on walkability, the ZTL, summer comfort, and train access to nearby cities.
+We spent the second half of March in Lucca and got a feel for what is easy day to day and what takes planning.
+Below are the pros and cons of living in Lucca, with a focus on walkability, the ZTL, summer comfort, safety, housing, and train access to nearby cities.

 This post contains affiliate links that may earn us a small commission at no additional cost to you.

-This quick take summarizes who tends to do well in Lucca, who tends to struggle, what’s most noticeable day to day, and the main trade-offs to expect.
+This overview summarizes who tends to do well in Lucca, who tends to struggle, what’s most noticeable day to day, and the main trade-offs to expect.

-People who want a walkable routine inside the walls and don’t need to drive daily
+• People who want a walkable Tuscan base with daily errands inside or near the walls

-People who want big-city nightlife or frequent large events
+• People who want a large job market or big-city nightlife

 Pros and Cons of Living in Lucca